Radiation Therapy for Kidney Cancer

 Some of the most common short-term side effects of radiation therapy for kidney cancer are:

-- Skin irritation: The skin in the treatment area may become red, irritated, dry, or sensitive.
+• Skin irritation: The skin in the treatment area may become red, irritated, dry, or sensitive.
 This may start to look like a sunburn.
-Treat the skin gently to avoid further irritation, and bathe carefully, using only warm water and mild soap.
+Treat the skin gently to avoid further irritation, and bathe with care, using only warm water and mild soap.
 Do not use perfumed or scented lotions or soaps, and avoid sun exposure, as these may worsen irritation.

-- Fatigue: Fatigue is feeling very tired or exhausted.
-This is very common and tends to begin a few weeks into treatment.
+• Fatigue: Fatigue is feeling very tired.
+This is very common and tends to start a few weeks into treatment.
 Fatigue often gets better slowly over the weeks and months after treatment.

-- Alopecia (Hair Loss): This can happen in the area where you received radiation.
+• Alopecia (Hair Loss): This can happen in the area where you had radiation.
 Hair often starts to regrow a month or so after treatment.
-However, your hair might not grow back exactly as it was before treatment and for some, the hair loss is permanent.
+Your hair might not grow back as it was before treatment and for some, the hair loss is permanent.

-- Nausea and/or vomiting: Nausea is when you feel sick to your stomach and may even be vomiting.
-This is common and may start during or right after treatment and last for several weeks after treatment ends.
+• Nausea and/or vomiting: Nausea is when you feel sick to your stomach and may even be vomiting.
+This is common and may start during or right after treatment and last for some time after treatment ends.
 If you feel sick or are vomiting, let your care team know so they can help you manage this side effect.

 Long-Term Side Effects

-Long-term effects can happen months to many years after cancer treatment and the risks depend on the area of the body being treated.
-They can also depend on the radiation techniques that are used.
+Long-term effects can happen months to many years after cancer treatment and the risks are based on the area of the body being treated and the techniques that are used.
 Some of the long-term side effects of radiation to the kidney are:

 A more detailed guide to these late effects of radiation for kidney cancer can be found in our survivorship section: Survivorship: Late Effects After Radiation for Kidney Cancer.

-There are ways to treat many of these side effects, including medications and therapy.
-After treatment, talk with your oncology team about receiving a survivorship care plan, which can help you manage the transition to survivorship and learn about life after cancer.
-You can create your own survivorship care plan using the OncoLife Survivorship Care Plan.
+There are ways to treat many of these side effects, such as medications and therapy.
+After treatment, talk with your oncology team about receiving a survivorship care plan, which can help you manage life after cancer.
+You can make your survivorship care plan using the OncoLife Survivorship Care Plan.

 Interested in learning more about what your radiation therapy will look like?
 We have a video that explains what to expect during your radiation therapy that can help answer your questions.